FraserW123/airline_project/README.md

 # Airline Flight Delay Project
+## Authors: Nathan Chow, Fraser Wong
 ## Problem Statement
 Flight delays are a persistent and significant issue in the aviation industry, affecting millions of passengers annually.
-For travelers, delays lead to inconvenience, missed connections, and disrupted plans, while for airlines, they result in financial losses, operational inefficiencies, and reputational damage.
+For travellers, delays lead to inconvenience, missed connections, and disrupted plans, while for airlines, they result in financial losses, operational inefficiencies, and reputational damage.
 The ability to predict flight delays accurately is crucial, as it enables airlines to optimize scheduling, allocate resources more effectively, and proactively communicate with passengers to minimize inconvenience.

 Despite the availability of extensive flight data, predicting delays remains challenging due to the complex interplay of factors such as weather conditions, air traffic congestion, and operational constraints.
-This project aims to address these challenges by performing multiple data mining task in order to develop a predicitive model that classifies flights as 'on-time' or 'delayed'.
+This project aims to address these challenges by performing multiple data mining tasks in order to develop a predictive model that classifies flights as 'on-time' or 'delayed'.

 ## Dataset Selection
 The dataset chosen is 2019 Airline Delays w/Weather and Airport Detail, sourced from Kaggle: